Thomas Brigstocke: Life and work

-Brigstocke first exhibited at the Royal Academy 1842, showing a painting called Alnaschar, the Barber's Fifth Brother.
+Brigstocke first exhibited at the Royal Academy Exhibition of 1842, showing a painting called Alnaschar, the Barber's Fifth Brother.
 Between then and 1865 he exhibited 16 works at the Academy and two at the British Institution.
 The Academy catalogues give London addresses throughout this time.
 The Oriental Club commissioned him to paint a portrait of General Sir William Nott, following his return from a campaign in Afghanistan, and in 1847 Brigstocke went to Egypt with a letter of introduction from the Oriental Club to Mohammed Ali Pasha, and painted portraits of him and his family.
 He spent sixteen months working in Egypt, mainly at the Palace of Shoubra, on the Nile, near Cairo, and at Ras el Tin, Alexandria.